-Read Two Tiered System
+Read Two Tiered Health Care System

 How to talk to someone with a mental illness

-Check out Sick Not Weak, a non-profit organization dedicated to all things mental health.
+Check out Sick Not Weak, a non-profit organization dedicated to all thing’s mental health.

-So again I ask, is stigma all bad?
-Maybe it’s more helpful for us in those moments when someone turns their back on us or outright avoids you and I like the plague, not to sweat it?The Road To Mental Wellness is made possible in part by readers like you… thank you for your support.
+So again, I ask, is stigma all bad?
+Maybe it’s more helpful for us in those moments when someone turns their back on us or outright avoids us like the plague, not to sweat it?

 Now, am I saying we should stop fighting stigma?
-Of course not, what I am saying however, is that on an individual level we can use incidents when we are stigmatized by others as a way to set boundaries or as a method to filter negativity out of our lives.
+Of course not.
+What I am saying however, is that on an individual level we can use incidents when we are stigmatized by others as a way to set boundaries or as a method to filter negativity out of our lives.
 I mean, do we really want someone like that in our lives?

-In conclusion, I don’t think stigma is all bad, it’s been helpful for setting boundaries with people as I encounter them (individually).
+In conclusion, I don’t think stigma is all bad.
+It’s been helpful for setting boundaries with people as I encounter them (individually).
 At least I know where people like this stand.
-With that being said, we should remain diligent against stigma as a collective and continue to educate and advocate for better funding and compassion for the inflicted with a mental health condition.
+With that being said, we should remain diligent against stigma as a collective, and continue to educate and advocate for better funding and compassion for the inflicted with a mental health condition.

-If you are struggling please go here for help: Crisis Services Canada
+If you are struggling, please go here for help: Crisis Services Canada